Stem-Cells-Connective-Tissue-Disease-Treatment

 • Menkes’ disease

 Other connective tissue disorders cannot be regularly attributed to gene abnormalities (scleroderma & systemic lupus erythematosus).
-These connective tissue disorders can occur for unknown reasons but may display weaker gene factors that predispose them to the development of the disease.
-This group is sometimes characterized by overactivity in the immune system, resulting in significant amounts of additional antibodies in the blood circulation.
-To learn more about our genetic screenings for autoimmune disease and connective tissue diseases visit here.
+These connective tissue disorders can occur for unknown reasons but may display weaker gene factors predisposing them to develop the disease.
+This group is sometimes characterized by overactivity in the immune system, resulting in significant additional antibodies in the blood circulation.
+To learn more about our genetic screenings for autoimmune and connective tissue diseases, visit here.

 Autoimmune diseases known to cause connective tissue disease

-For idiopathic connective tissue disease, the cause might not be known.
-The Regeneration Center believes that the disorder can be triggered by environmental factors, especially among those who may already be genetically susceptible to some patients who are diagnosed with Type 1 Diabetes.[4]
-In such cases, the protective immune system malfunctions and produces specific antibodies that cause the body’s tissues to be attacked.
+The cause of idiopathic connective tissue disease is not known.
+The Regeneration Center believes that the disorder can be triggered by environmental factors, especially among those who may already be genetically susceptible to some patients who are diagnosed with Type 1 Diabetes [4].
+In such cases, the protective immune system malfunctions, producing specific antibodies that attack the body’s tissues.

 These autoimmune connective tissue diseases can include:

 These autoimmune diseases are considered classical connective tissue disorders because they have a “classic” / typical presentation that most physicians can quickly recognize using tests & examinations.
 Each classic symptom also shows blood test abnormalities in specific antibodies commonly found during blood and pathology tests.
-However, it should be noted that each of the classical symptoms rates of progression varies from patient to patient, with some evolving very slowly or rapidly.
+However, it should be noted that the progression rates of each classic symptom vary from patient to patient, with some evolving very slowly or rapidly.

 What is Overlap Syndrome?